Good Friday Agreement architect Seamus Mallon dies at 83

 BELFAST (Reuters) - Former Northern Ireland Deputy First Minister Seamus Mallon, one of the architects of the 1998 Good Friday peace agreement, died on Friday aged 83, drawing tributes from across a political divide he helped to bridge.

-Mallon was one of the key political figures in Northern Ireland during the three decades of violence between Catholic nationalists seeking union with Ireland and Protestant unionists wanting Northern Ireland to remain part of the United Kingdom.
+Mallon was a major political figure in Northern Ireland during the three decades of violence between Catholic nationalists seeking union with Ireland and Protestant unionists wanting Northern Ireland to remain part of the United Kingdom.

 “History will remember Seamus as a committed peace builder and a tireless champion of an inclusive Ireland.
 He always opposed sectarianism and discrimination in any form,” Irish Prime Minister Leo Varadkar said in a statement.